According Law

 How to Obtain a Stay-Away Order

-Gather your evidence to back up your story.
-Evidence can include text messages, relevant emails, or witness statements.
+• Build your evidence around your story.
+Evidence could be in the form of text messages, relevant emails, or witness statements.

-Go to your local courthouse, where you may find the application.
-Application forms must be completed with precision, giving full details of your situation and the person you want protection from.
+• Locate your nearest courthouse, where you will find the application procedures.
+Application forms must be filled out with great care, providing extensive details of your case and the person you need protection from.

-After you apply, the judge will go over it and might schedule a hearing date.
-Prepare to complete your evidence and develop your final arguments in favor of the issuance of the order.
+• After you submit your application, the judge will review it and might set a hearing date.
+Be ready to present your evidence and develop your final arguments in favor of the issuance of the order.

-Once the order is signed, keep one copy with you, and one may be given to your local law enforcement agency.
+As soon as the order is official, keep one copy with you and the other may be given to your local police department.

 Enforcement of Stay-Away Orders

-Since these orders seek to prevent the complainant from being harassed or harmed, police will act quickly on any report of a breach.
-The breach of an order may also be used against you in any other matters considered, such as custody.
+Police will respond without delay to any report of the violation since the orders are made to protect the complainant from being harassed or harmed.
+The violation of the order may also be used against you in any other matters considered, such as custody.

 Rights and Responsibilities Under a Stay-Away Order

-Analyze the stay-away order granted to you so you can properly exercise your rights and comply with the necessary obligations stated in it.
+Properly interpret your stay-away order so you can acquire and exercise your rights as well as comply with the necessary obligations mentioned in it.

-When you feel unsafe, or if people do not follow orders, call the police right away.
-Taking quick action helps you feel and stay safe.
+If you feel unsafe or notice non-compliance with the orders, contact the police right away.
+Taking prompt action helps you to feel and stay safe.

 Consequences of Violating a Stay-Away Order

-Breaching a stay-away order will affect your credibility in other family law matters that remain to be settled.
-It is best that you study the order well and comply with it explicitly.
+Violation of a stay-away order will result in your decreased credibility in other unresolved family law matters.
+It is advisable to understand the order thoroughly and comply with it without fail.

 Lucas Leo